estudiocactus/visualizer-test/README.md

     └── materials (collection)
 ```

-The credentials for the Firebase connection are located at
+The credentials for the Firebase connection:

 ```
-.
-└── firebase
-    └── config
+{
+  apiKey: 'AIzaSyC_JwpXS4uj9sRRDrbFAtalE1QulNTmKnw',
+  authDomain: 'visualizer-new-devs-test.firebaseapp.com',
+  projectId: 'visualizer-new-devs-test',
+  storageBucket: 'visualizer-new-devs-test.appspot.com',
+  messagingSenderId: '702664185241',
+  appId: '1:702664185241:web:580752c50d570d0c89ef08'
+}
 ```

 ## Requirements

-1. Use StandardJS as a linter
+1. Use ESlint, Prettier and StandardJS as linter
+2. Use TypeScript
-2. Code should be completely in english ( filenames, variables)
+3. Code should be completely in english ( filenames, variables)

 **IMPORTANT:** We won't accept code with harcoded databaes values (e.g. document id's to make comparisons, url's for background images etc)

 ## How to start?

-1. Create a new repo using this one as a base(without forking)
+1. Create a new Next.js project
 2. Make at least 1 first commit with the original code, to see the init hour.
 3. Make individiual commits for each block you create.
 The last commit marks the end.
 4. Send us a link to your repo.